 - (Show Plan of Baltimore, again.)
 Can you spot Fort McHenry on this map?

-- What is a fort?
+- What is a fort? (a building soldiers used to help protect a certain place)

 - A famous battle was fought at Fort McHenry a long time ago.
 A man named Francis Scott Key watched the battle and wrote a poem about what he saw.
-What is a poem?
+What is a poem? (a short piece or writing that tells about something or someone with colorful, or interesting, words)

 Session 2: The Story of Our National Anthem